Bullay: Transport

 Bullay is linked by the double-deck bridge to the Moselle’s left bank, and thereby to Bundesstraßen 49 (towards Koblenz) and 53 (towards Trier).

 Bullay lies on the Koblenz-Trier line, completed in 1879, over which it is linked to the Deutsche Bahn InterCity network.
 Furthermore, the ICE 856/855 stops daily towards 6:00 and 22:00 at Bullay (DB) railway station.
 This “Environmental Railway Station” is moreover the last station on the Moselweinbahn ("Moselle Wine Railway") running between Bullay (DB) and Traben-Trarbach.
 From 1905 to 1961, another station, Bullay Süd, was the northern terminus of the Moselbahn running between Trier Nord and Bullay Süd.
 This line, however, was dismantled in 1961 and a bus service replaced the trains.
 The double-deck bridge, which carries the railway from the station to the Prinzenkopftunnel is a nationally known work of railway construction.

+Bully is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the fare zone number 737.